Open homes, free rides: the people helping Hong Kong's protesters

 Reuters spoke to more than a dozen of them, all of whom wished to remain anonymous or share only snippets of personal details, wary of scrutiny by police who have arrested more than 5,000 protesters in more than five months of unrest.

 In this distinctly Hong Kong take on the sharing economy, one driven by altruism rather than profit, the support they offer ranges from shelter to car rides after rallies that often block roads and force railway stations to close – acting, in the process, as free twists on Airbnb and Uber.
+(UBER.N)

 Their stories reveal the breadth of support for the movement, the toll the protests have taken on families and the community spirit kindled in the chaos.